 A few things to keep in mind when zesting citrus fruits:

-- Wash the fruit before zesting to remove any dirt and pesticides.
+- Wash the fruit before zesting to remove any dirt and possible pesticides.

 - Avoid stripping off the white inner membrane (pith) along with the colorful rind.
 The pith is bitter and fairly inedible.